ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 - Things that seem the newest to you
 - Things that seem most interesting to you
 - Questions that are still on your mind

+## More Practice/Extensions

+For each practice prompt, start a new CodePen. _Hint: One thing that may be helpful for any/all challenges is `text-align: center`!_

+**Mild:**

+Recreate a button from [the Kode With Klossy](https://www.kodewithklossy.com/) site.

+**Medium:**

+You are planning to open your ✨dream✨ business.
+Make a landing page to let your customers know the name of it, a little bit about it, and a button they can click to let you know they are interested in learning more!

+Make sure you use a border and font-family.
+For colors, you might want to use [Color Supply](https://colorsupplyyy.com/app) or a similar site to help pick a palette.
+To achieve this medium challenge, use hex codes instead of color names (ex: use `#ffffff` instead of `white`).

+**Spicy:**

+First, complete the medium challenge.
+This will build off of that.

+Do some research on classes and IDs.
+You'll need to utilize one or the other to complete this challenge:

+- Create three buttons on your business landing page
+- Use CSS selectors rules to style all three buttons _differently_
+- Each button should draw on inspiration from a button you've seen on a professional site